What is Para snowboard?

-Para snowboarding was originally called Adaptive Snowboard referring to a modified version of the sport.
-It is now a sport that is practiced by hundreds of Para athletes around the world.
-The sport made its Paralympic Winter debut in the 2014 Paralympic Winter Games in Sochi, Russia.
+The Para sport is practiced by hundreds of Para athletes around the world and made its Paralympic Winter debut in the 2014 Paralympic Winter Games in Sochi, Russia.

 Para snowboarding features three disciplines: snowboard-cross, banked slalom and giant slalom.
 Para athletes combine speed and agility while racing down courses as fast as possible.